eclipse-vertx/vertx-openapi/README.md

 ### LabelTransformer

+See class comment for `LabelTransformer`, the OpenAPI spec seems to be wrong.

 * How to handle type `number` when style `Label` and exploded is `true`?
   * because all values are seperated by a '.' (dot), and this char is also used as floating point.

 ### FormTransformer

 How does Cookie Parameter Parser behave when explode is true? see https://swagger.io/docs/specification/serialization/

+### Missing Transformer

+Due to wrong or insufficient documentation the following transformers are postponed:

+- PipeDelimitedTransformer
+- SpaceDelimitedTransformer
+- DeepObjectTransformer